History of the Ranch

-The Rogers family has been ranching in the same location near Collins, Mississippi since 1926.
+Our family has been ranching in the same location near Collins, Mississippi since 1926.
 The ranch began with 15 acres of land west of Collins and 10 head of cattle.
-Today, Rogers Bar HR runs over 500 head of Charolais cows and over 300 head of commercial Brangus cows.
-We sell over 250 Charolais bulls a year to commercial and purebred operations.
+Today, Rogers Bar HR runs over 500 head of Charolais cows, and we sell over 250 bulls per year to commercial and purebred operations.
 AICA awarded Rogers Bar HR top in registrations in Area 12 for 2015, 2016, 2017, and 2018!

-Although we are known for our Charolais cattle, the Rogers family is also heavily involved in the commercial cattle industry.
+Although we are known for our Charolais cattle, our family is also heavily involved in the commercial cattle industry.
 We are one of the largest commercial operations in the Southeast.
-The Rogers along with their Parker cousins run over 125,000 head of stocker cattle.
+Along with our Parker cousins, we run over 125,000 head of stocker cattle.
 We graze cattle as far east as Florida, as far west as New Mexico, and as far north as the Flint Hills of Kansas.
 Beef Magazine has recognized both Doug Rogers and his cousin Ted Parker as top stocker operations in the United States.

 Throughout the years Harlan was recognized as one of the leading cattlemen in the nation.
 His dedication to the breed did not go unnoticed.
-During his lifetime he served on almost every committee and held every office within the American-International Charolais Association (AICA).
+During his lifetime he served on almost every committee and held every office with the American-International Charolais Association (AICA).
 In 2009, Harlan and his wife Dorotheann received the ultimate honor when they were inducted into the AICA Hall of Fame.
-They were also the recipients of the Beef Improvement Federation Pioneer Award and the AICA Seed Stock Producer Award of the Year.
-Rogers Bar HR bulls have won and continue to win weight gain tests around the country including the University of Florida Bull Test and the Hinds Community College Bull Test in Mississippi.
-Although Harlan and Dorotheann have both passed away, their legacy and hard work lives on through the quality bloodlines he developed and preserved as the foundation for the Rogers ranch.
+They were also the recipients of the Beef Improvement Federation Pioneer Award and the AICA Seed Stock Producer of the Year Award.
+Rogers Bar HR bulls continue to win weight gain tests around the country including the University of Florida Bull Test and the Hinds Community College Bull Test in Mississippi.
+Although Harlan and Dorotheann have both passed away, their legacy and hard work lives on through the quality bloodlines they developed and preserved as the foundation for the Rogers ranch.

-Today, Dorotheann Rogers and Doug Rogers operate Rogers Bar HR.
+Today, their son Doug Rogers operates Rogers Bar HR.
 Doug is the third son of Harlan and Dorotheann.
 He is a graduate of the United States Military Academy at West Point, New York and the University of Southern Mississippi where he earned his MBA.
 Doug was named one of the top stocker cattlemen in the United States by Beef Magazine in 2006.
-Farm Bureau named Doug and his wife, Missy, one of the top ranchers in Mississippi in 2003 and 2004.
-Doug is currently serving on the AICA Board of Directors, and has served on the board for the past 8 years.
+Farm Bureau recognized Doug and his wife, Missy, as being among the top ranchers in Mississippi in 2003 and 2004.
+Doug is currently serving on the AICA Board of Directors.

 Although the ranch has been established for many years, we are not clinging to the past.
 We are constantly working to improve it.
 We incorporate all modern technology such as Artificial Insemination (AI), Embryo Transplant (ET), DNA Testing, and Genomics Testing.

-When it comes to our ET program, we try to recreate great animals.
-We do not play the “what if game” when it comes to ET work.
-The “what if game” is when you take great cow and breeding her to a great bull.
-This mating has never been seen in real life, but it looks good on paper.
-We have found out that this is an expensive game to play.
-What we try to do is identify a great animal, find that animal’s dam and sire and try to recreate that same great animal.
+We use our ET program to try to recreate great animals.
+We do not play the “what-if game” with our program.
+Breeding a great cow to a great bull does not guarantee a great calf, even though the mating looks good on paper.
+Our method is to identify a great animal, find that animal’s dam and sire, and try to recreate that same great animal.
 While this is not always perfect, we have found the results to be more predictable than hoping for a good outcome from a previously untested mating.

-Due to the all of these efforts our cattle have some of the highest EPD’s in the nation.
-We encourage potential buyers to request EPD information and compare our numbers with EPD’s from other herds.
-We have the highest EPDs in the country.
-According to AICA, 35 of the top 50 cows ranked by Total Maternal are Rogers Bar HR breed.
-No other breeder comes close!
-Total Maternal is a value used to predict the weaning weight performance of calves from an animal’s daughters due to genetics for growth and maternal ability.
-Over 200 of our Charolais cows are in the top 1% of the breed for Total Maternal and 391 are in the top 10% for Total Maternal.
+Due to all these efforts our cattle have some of the highest EPDs in the nation.
+We encourage potential buyers to request EPD information and compare our numbers with EPDs from other herds.
+Total maternal is a value used to predict the weaning weight and performance of calves from an animal’s daughters using genetics for growth and maternal ability.
+The majority of our herd consistently ranks in the top 10% of the breed for total maternal.

 STOP BY AND SEE US